shipcloud/shipcloud-developer-portal/concepts/index.md

 __Be advised:__ The API key has to be [Base64](http://en.wikipedia.org/wiki/Base64) encoded.

-Aside from sending you're API key all API requests must be made using HTTPS.
+Aside from sending your API key all API requests must be made using HTTPS.
 Don't bother trying to use HTTP.
 It will fail!

 ## Versioning